What truck insurance do I need?

 Key takeaways

-• If you drive a truck for a living or run a business involving the use of trucks, a business insurance policy can ensure you are protected financially should something go wrong.
+• If you drive a truck for a living or run a business that uses trucks, a business insurance policy can ensure you are protected financially should something go wrong.

 • Some types of business insurance are compulsory in Australia, without them you could face fines and even jail time.